Pumpkin Spice Cold Foam: Starbucks Copycat Recipe

 Storage Tip

-While best enjoyed immediately, you can store the cold foam in the fridge for a day or two in an airtight container or mason jar and use it to enhance future coffee drinks.
+While best enjoyed immediately, you can store the cold foam in the fridge for a day or two in an airtight container or mason jar and use it to enhance your morning coffee drinks.

 Consuming the stored foam within 24 hours is best for the best flavor and texture in your cold brew.
 Also, shake the container well before using the stored foam to ensure it's well-mixed.